NedAnd1/StorageHistory/ReadMe.md

 [Xamarin.Android](https://docs.microsoft.com/en-us/xamarin/android/) allows the app to be written in C# and run in the CLR/Mono runtime,
 maintaining the performance of apps written in Java for Android's JVM *cough* *cough* [Runtime](https://en.wikipedia.org/wiki/Android_Runtime).

+Multi-threading ensures the UI stays fluid while performing intensive operations.
+Multiple versions of a file are stored in a single zip archive to save space.
+Several Unix APIs like `mmap` and `ftruncate` are used in places like our [Unicode file reader](Shared/Logic/UnicodeFileStream.cs),
+to explore direct use of Android's linux kernel.

 ## Support
 Only Android Pie or above is currently supported,
 but support could be expanded to Oreo or even Lollipop once unit tests are set up.